awsdocs/amazon-s3-userguide/doc_source/storage-inventory.md

-# Amazon S3 inventory<a name="storage-inventory"></a>
+# Amazon S3 Inventory<a name="storage-inventory"></a>

-Amazon S3 inventory is one of the tools Amazon S3 provides to help manage your storage\.
+Amazon S3 Inventory is one of the tools Amazon S3 provides to help manage your storage\.
 You can use it to audit and report on the replication and encryption status of your objects for business, compliance, and regulatory needs\.
-You can also simplify and speed up business workflows and big data jobs using Amazon S3 inventory, which provides a scheduled alternative to the Amazon S3 synchronous `List` API operation\.
+You can also simplify and speed up business workflows and big data jobs using Amazon S3 Inventory, which provides a scheduled alternative to the Amazon S3 synchronous `List` API operation\.

-Amazon S3 inventory provides comma\-separated values \(CSV\), [Apache optimized row columnar \(ORC\)](https://orc.apache.org/) or [Apache Parquet](https://parquet.apache.org/) output files that list your objects and their corresponding metadata on a daily or weekly basis for an S3 bucket or a shared prefix \(that is, objects that have names that begin with a common string\)\.
+Amazon S3 Inventory provides comma\-separated values \(CSV\), [Apache optimized row columnar \(ORC\)](https://orc.apache.org/) or [Apache Parquet](https://parquet.apache.org/) output files that list your objects and their corresponding metadata on a daily or weekly basis for an S3 bucket or a shared prefix \(that is, objects that have names that begin with a common string\)\.
 If weekly, a report is generated every Sunday \(UTC\) after the initial report\.
-For information about Amazon S3 inventory pricing, see [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.
+For information about Amazon S3 Inventory pricing, see [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.

 You can configure multiple inventory lists for a bucket\.
 You can configure what object metadata to include in the inventory, whether to list all object versions or only current versions, where to store the inventory list file output, and whether to generate the inventory on a daily or weekly basis\.
 You can also specify that the inventory list file be encrypted\.

-You can query Amazon S3 inventory using standard SQL by using [Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/what-is.html), Amazon Redshift Spectrum, and other tools such as [Presto](https://prestodb.io/), [Apache Hive](https://hive.apache.org/), and [Apache Spark](https://databricks.com/spark/about/)\.
+You can query Amazon S3 Inventory using standard SQL by using [Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/what-is.html), Amazon Redshift Spectrum, and other tools such as [Presto](https://prestodb.io/), [Apache Hive](https://hive.apache.org/), and [Apache Spark](https://databricks.com/spark/about/)\.
 You can use Athena to run queries on your inventory files\.
-You can use it for Amazon S3 inventory queries in all Regions where Athena is available\.
+You can use it for Amazon S3 Inventory queries in all Regions where Athena is available\.

 ## Source and destination buckets<a name="storage-inventory-buckets"></a>